What Does the Corporate Transparency Act Mean for Businesses and Incorporators?

-Annually, a reporting company must file with FinCEN a list of its current beneficial owners, as well as a list of any changes in beneficial ownership that occurred during the previous year.
-In addition, Treasury is authorized to require companies to file more frequent updates with FinCEN if it issues a rule requiring updates within a specified amount of time after a change in a company’s beneficial ownership.
+If there is a change in any beneficial ownership information that was filed with FinCEN, the reporting company must file a report, no later than one year after the change occurred, that updates the information relating to the change.
+In addition, Treasury is authorized to require companies to file more frequent updates with FinCEN if it issues a rule requiring updates within a specified amount of time after a change in a company’s beneficial ownership information.

 State notification requirement

 States will be required to notify each applicant seeking to form a company in the state of its obligation to file a list of its beneficial owners with FinCEN.